aimmatic/natural-voice-mobile-sdk-android/README.md

 by calling function `voiceRecorderService?.stopRecordVoice()`.

 This function can be use to update the UI as voice record finish.
-The SDK will automatically send the audio data the server. **However SDK will not notify whether the audio send was successful or audio processing has been done.**
+The SDK will automatically send the audio data the server.

 ```kotlin
 override fun onVoiceSent(response: VoiceResponse?) {